MaliaKisau/Virtual-Makeup-Try-on-App/README.md

 	•	Discover new makeup styles and colors tailored to your preferences.
 	•	Perfect for trying out makeup ideas for special occasions or everyday looks.
 	•	Share your virtual makeover with friends and get their feedback instantly.

+Get Started:
+Experience the Virtual Makeup Try-On App today and unleash your creativity with makeup in a whole new way!